biya-coin/biyaliquid-docs/.gitbook/defi/trading/margin-funding-rates.md

 **What are Funding Rates?**

 In traditional futures contracts, the price on the exchange converges with the spot price over time.
-In contrast, perpetual futures on Biyaliquid never expire, creating a potential disconnect between the contract price and the underlying asset's spot price.
+In contrast, perpetual futures on Biyachain never expire, creating a potential disconnect between the contract price and the underlying asset's spot price.
 To keep these prices in sync, a mechanism called funding payments kicks in.

 Funding rates are essentially periodic fees exchanged between long and short positions.
 The direction of these payments depends on the prevailing market sentiment: